jack-y-wang/jack-y-wang/README.md

 I'm a **software engineer** at [**Headway**](https://headway.co/) building products to help make mental health care affordable and accessible

-* 🏔 I'm a fan of the outdoors and hiking in the Seattle, WA area
+* 🏔 I'm a fan of being outside at parks, especially with my picnic blanket 🌻
 * 🦮 I'm a happy dog parent *(his name is Denver 🐶)*

 <!---